How to Validate NACHA Batch Headers Programmatically

 class BatchHeaderValidationError(Exception):

-"""Structured exception carrying field-level failure context for ops routing."""
+"""Structured failure carrying field-level context for exception routing."""

 super().__init__(message)